aghorler/lightweight-dnsmasq-blocklist/README.md

 ### Installation

-Copy the contents of **list.txt** into 'Additional DNSMasq Options' under 'Services>Services>DNSMasq' in the DD-WRT control Panel.
+Copy the contents of **list.txt** into 'Additional DNSMasq Options' under 'Services>Services>DNSMasq' in the DD-WRT Control Panel.

-Esnure DNSMasq is enabled, and client devices are using **only** the IP address of the router for DNS.
+Ensure DNSMasq is enabled, and client devices are using **only** the IP address of the router for DNS.